Skip to main content

 3. If the attached disk was created from a source (image, snapshot, backup, or other disk), go to step 12.

-4. If the disk is empty, run the parted utility to create the file system and partitions of the additional disk:
+4. If the disk is empty, run the utility parted to create the file system and partitions of the additional disk:

 parted /dev/sdb

-Here sdb is an additional disk.
+Here. sdb — additional disk.

 5. Create a partition table with GPT partitioning: